jlas1/Klicky-Probe/README.md

 ![](./Photos/Klicky_Probe_recommended_printing_orientation.jpg)

 # Mounting Options
-The probe dock is mounted on the gantry, allowing it to be use as a Z-Endstop if desired (I use it that way).
+The probe dock is mounted on the gantry, allowing it to be used as a Z endstop if desired (I use it that way).

 There are three gantry extrusion mounts possible:
 - one fixed to be used on the Voron V2.4 or V1.8 AB with MGN12 or MGN9